pyohio/pyohio-static-website/2026/content/program/index.md

 ## Talks

-Our talk lineup will feature sessions covering a wide range of Python topics, from beginner to advanced.
-See the [full talk list](/2026/program/talks/) when announced.
+Our talk lineup features sessions covering a wide range of Python topics, from beginner to advanced.
+See the [full talk list](/2026/program/talks/).

 ## Keynote Speakers

-Our [keynote speakers](/2026/program/keynote-speakers/) will be announced closer to the event.
+Meet our [keynote speakers](/2026/program/keynote-speakers/) for PyOhio 2026.

 ## Lightning Talks